gonewest818/elisp-lint/README.md

 ### indent ###

 Verifies that each line is indented according to `emacs-lisp-mode`.
 Where macros are defined with special `indent` metadata, use the `elisp-lint-indent-specs` alist to specify each symbol's required indent.

 ### indent-character ###

 Verifies the indentation is consistently tabs or spaces, according to the value of `indent-tabs-mode`.

 ### package-lint ###

 Use `package-lint` to perform checks on package metadata and elisp style.

+Because this check uses the `package` library to validate when dependencies can be installed from an available package repository, this check will suppress any "package is not installable" errors when running in a context where the `package` library is not initialized.
+This can happen, e.g. when running Emacs on packages installed with Cask.

 ### trailing-whitespace ###